 3 Projects from The Conservation Alliance to Watch

 The Conservation Alliance (TCA) protects outdoor spaces and wild places through the collective power of member companies.
 In addition to supporting TCA through 1% for the Planet, we are also joining the #WeKeepItWild campaign.
-This means that from October 24-30, 2024, 5% of all sales will be donated to The Conservation Alliance.

 One of TCA's key initiatives involves mobilizing support for the designation and protection of national monuments.
 They advocate for policies that safeguard public lands and work with local communities and organizations to raise awareness about the importance of these areas.
 By pooling resources and amplifying voices, the Conservation Alliance seeks to create lasting conservation solutions and engage outdoor enthusiasts in protecting the environment.